Hi-PACE/hipace/docs/source/run/parameters.rst

     The charge gets multiplied by the current ionization level.

 * ``<plasma name>.element`` (`string`) optional (default "")
-    The Physical Element of the plasma.
-Sets charge, mass and, if available, the specific Ionization Energy of each state.
+    The physical element of the plasma.
+Sets charge, mass and, if available, the specific ionization energy of each state.
     Options are: ``electron``, ``positron``, ``H``, ``D``, ``T``, ``He``, ``Li``, ``Be``, ``B``, ….

 * ``<plasma name>.can_ionize`` (`bool`) optional (default `0`)
     Whether this plasma can ionize.
 Can also be set to 1 by specifying ``<plasma name>.ionization_product``.

 * ``<plasma name>.initial_ion_level`` (`int`) optional (default `-1`)
-    The initial Ionization state of the plasma. `0` for neutral gasses.
+    The initial ionization state of the plasma. `0` for neutral gasses.
-    If set, the Plasma charge gets multiplied by this number.
+    If set, the plasma charge gets multiplied by this number.

 * ``<plasma name>.ionization_product`` (`string`) optional (default "")
     Name of the plasma species that contains the new electrons that are produced